 Bounty

-In the event that the Protocol Community decides to institute either an aggregate cap on the Bounty in connection with an Urgent Blackhat Exploit, equivalent to a US Dollar amount and above which payment will not be made to an Eligible Whitehat(s), or a fixed cap on a Bounty applicable to each Eligible Whitehat contributing to an Eligible Funds Rescue in connection with an Urgent Blackhat Exploit, the Protocol Community should designate the cap and provide relevant details on payment mechanisms and payment allocation in its Adopting Addendum and, if deemed appropriate, in the form included as Exhibit F to this Agreement.
+In the event that the Protocol Community decides to institute either an aggregate cap on the Bounty in connection with an Urgent Blackhat Exploit, equivalent to a US Dollar amount and above which payment will not be made to an Eligible Whitehat(s), or a fixed cap on a Bounty applicable to each Eligible Whitehat contributing to an Eligible Funds Rescue in connection with an Urgent Blackhat Exploit, the Protocol Community must designate such cap and provide relevant details on payment mechanisms and payment allocation in its Adopting Addendum and, if deemed appropriate, in the form included as Exhibit F to this Agreement.

 Payment of Bounty.
 Following the completion of an Eligible Funds Rescue and the determination that the Whitehat is eligible for a Reward pursuant to the terms of this Agreement:

 In the event that the Whitehat has returned all of the Returnable Assets, the Protocol Community will pay the Bounty to the Whitehat, subject to the terms of this Agreement.
 Payment of the Bounty is to be made to the Whitehat’s address as nominated at the time of delivery of the Returnable Assets to the Asset Recovery Address.
-In the event that the Protocol Community fails to transfer the Bounty to the Whitehat within a reasonable time (and in no event more than 15 calendar days after the date that the first or only Returnable Assets are sent to the Asset Recovery Address), or in the event that the Whitehat and Protocol Community are unable to agree upon the amount of the Bounty, the Reward Dispute Procedures, as set forth in Section 3.4, shall apply.
-The Protocol Community may, in its reasonable discretion, require that a Whitehat provide backup withholding documentation (such as Form W-9 or W-8 (series) for Protocol Communities subject to income taxation in the United States), and, if not provided in a reasonable amount of time, deduct the required amounts of backup withholding from any such Bounty payment to a Whitehat.
+In the event that the Protocol Community fails to transfer the Bounty to the Whitehat within a reasonable time (and in no event more than 15 calendar days after the date that the first or only Returnable Assets are sent to the Asset Recovery Address), or in the event that the Whitehat and Protocol Community are unable to agree upon the amount of the Bounty, the Reward Dispute Procedures, as set forth in Section 4.4, shall apply.
+The Protocol Community may, in its reasonable discretion, require that a Whitehat provide backup withholding and withholding tax documentation (as required by local tax laws applicable to the Protocol Community), and, if not provided in a reasonable amount of time, deduct the required amounts of applicable backup withholding and withholding taxes from any such Bounty payment to a Whitehat.

 In the event that the Whitehat has retained the Bounty, and sent all Returnable Assets to the Asset Recovery Address less the amount retained by the Whitehat as the Bounty (a “Retained Bounty”), the Whitehat shall verify in writing to the Protocol Community the address at which the Retained Bounty is located and not move the Retained Bounty from this address.
 The Protocol Community shall, within a reasonable time and in no event more than 15 calendar days, send written verification to the Whitehat as to whether the Protocol Community disputes the amount of the Retained Bounty.
 In the event no notice is sent to the Whitehat within the timeframe specified in the preceding sentence, the Retained Bounty amount shall be presumed acceptable to the Protocol Community.
-In the event that the Protocol Community disputes the amount of the Retained Bounty, the Reward Dispute Procedures, as set forth in Section 3.4, shall apply.
+In the event that the Protocol Community disputes the amount of the Retained Bounty, the Reward Dispute Procedures, as set forth in Section 4.4, shall apply.